Coworking Spaces or Conventional: Why the World’s Biggest Companies Are Sharing Office Space

 “Choosing coworking tells your people that they’re the most important part of your business,”

 Here at Office Hub, our client base has gone through a telling transformation.

-Historically, the vast majority of coworking clients have been start-ups and growth-phase small businesses – but now, 40 per cent of our enquiries for coworking and shared office space comes from corporate and enterprise businesses.
+Historically, the vast majority of coworking clients have been start-ups and growth-phase small businesses – but now, 40 percent of our enquiries for coworking spaces come from corporate and enterprise businesses.
 We have flexible and coworking office spaces available for teams of up to 100 people plus bespoke solutions to custom-design a workspace to suit large teams.